-Robert Mugabe - hero, or villain?
+Robert Mugabe - hero or villain?

 The young beneficiaries were able to analyse Zimbabwe's problems for themselves and most blamed government corruption and mismanagement for the lack of jobs and rising prices.

-Mr Mugabe may well believe it would be easier to rule a country of subservient subsistence farmers than a well-educated, industrialised workforce.

-He claims to be fighting on behalf of the rural poor but much of the land he confiscated has ended up in the hands of his cronies.
+He often claimed to be fighting on behalf of the rural poor but much of the land he confiscated ended up in the hands of his cronies.

-Archbishop Desmond Tutu says that Zimbabwe's long-time president has become a cartoon figure of the archetypal African dictator.
+Archbishop Desmond Tutu once said that Zimbabwe's long-time president had become a cartoon figure of the archetypal African dictator.

-During the 2002 presidential campaign, he started wearing brightly coloured shirts emblazoned with his face - a style copied from many of Africa's notorious rulers.
+During the 2002 presidential campaign, he started wearing brightly coloured shirts emblazoned with his face - a style copied from many of Africa's authoritarian rulers.

 For the preceding 20 years, this conservative man was only seen in public with either a stiff suit and tie or safari suit.

-Many Zimbabweans, and others, are asking why he does not just put his feet up and enjoy his remaining years with his young family.
+He professes to be a staunch Catholic, and worshippers at Harare's Catholic Cathedral were occasionally swamped by security guards when he turned up for Sunday Mass.

-His second wife, Grace, 40 years his junior, says that he wakes up at 04:00 for his daily exercises.
+But it was his second wife Grace, 40 years his junior, who ultimately proved his downfall.

+Although Mr Mugabe outlived many predictions of his demise, the increasing strain of recent years took its toll and his once-impeccable presentation has begun to look rather worn at times.

 Mr Mugabe was 73 when she gave birth to their third child, Chatunga.

-Although predictions of Mr Mugabe's demise have always proved premature, the increasing strain of recent years has obviously taken its toll and his once-impeccable presentation now looks rather worn at times.

-If nothing else, Mr Mugabe is an extremely proud man.
+If nothing else, Mr Mugabe has always been an extremely proud man.

-He will only step down when his "revolution" is complete.
+He often said he would only step down when his "revolution" was complete.

-He says this means the redistribution of white-owned land but he also wants to hand-pick his successor, who must of course come from within the ranks of his Zanu-PF party.
+He was referring to the redistribution of white-owned land but he also wanted to hand-pick his successor, who would of course have had to come from the ranks of Zanu-PF.

-This would also ensure a peaceful old age, with no investigation into his time in office.

-There have occasionally been widespread predictions that either Zanu-PF or Zimbabwe's neighbours would finally stand up to Mr Mugabe but in the event, both groups have remained loyal to him - for now.

-Didymus Mutasa, once one of Mr Mugabe's closest associates but who has now fallen out with him, once told the BBC that in Zimbabwean culture, kings were only replaced when they die "and Mugabe is our king".
+Didymus Mutasa, once one of Mr Mugabe's closest associates but who has since fallen out with him, once told the BBC that in Zimbabwean culture, kings were only replaced when they die "and Mugabe is our king".

+But even his closest allies were not ready for Zimbabwe to be turned into a monarchy, with power retained by a single family.